The highest point in Australia was discovered by whom. The highest point in Australia. Mountains of Australia: names and locations

 4. In Australia they speak English.
 And mostly Europeans live here.
 Although there is also an indigenous population - aborigines.

 5. The main architectural value of the continent is the Sydney Opera House.
 It is built right in the harbor and is surrounded by water on three sides.
-The roof of the building resembles a ship with sails or swan wings.
+The roof of the building resembles a ship with sails or the wings of a swan.

-Australia is a mainland of plains, they occupy most of the territory, as well as plateaus and lowlands.
-The mountains are located in the eastern part of the mainland: East Australian and Great Dividing Range, which starts in the northern part of Cape York and ends in Tasmania.
-It stretches for 3500 kilometers and goes around Queensland, New South Wales, Victoria.
+Australia is a continent of plains, they occupy most of the territory, as well as plateaus and lowlands.
+The mountains are located in the eastern part of the continent: East Australian and Great Dividing Range, which starts in the northern part in Cape York and ends in Tasmania.
+It stretches for 3,500 kilometers and goes around Queensland, New South Wales, and Victoria.
 It is the fourth largest in the world.

 – Alpine National Park, Victoria, Australia